 Love, Kisses & Valentine Wishes

 I have never gotten too much into decorating for Valentine’s Day, largely because my girls’ birthdays are on January 24th and February 11th.
 I’m usually so wrapped up in party planning and birthday decorating, Valentine’s Day is a bit much.
-But this year, Ethan had recently cut me up a bunch of pallets and I was excited to do some art!
+But last year, Ethan and I cut some pallets and made some cheap art for the occasion.

 As usual, I used excess paint from previous house projects.
 One pallet I painted off-white, the color from our kitchen.
 And the other pallet I painted pale blue, the color from of living room.